Systemic Lupus Erythematosus

 Talk to our Renue chauffeur.
 Our team will contact you to confirm all details: tours, restaurants, and other treatments you would like to have.

-30, 60 & 90 days follow-up: SLE symptoms clinical evaluation, flare-up frequency, and lab test results.
+30, 60 & 90 days follow-up: To check for flare-up frequency, improvements, and other symptoms

 SCT to live a better life: Benefits and outcomes